 Bradley J. Ebersole, Ph.D.

 Consultant

-Dr. Bradley Ebersole has served as an executive search and board retreat consultant for ACCT for nearly five years.
-During that time, he has led more than 20 board and executive development retreats and a pre-conference leadership Academy, all with excellent reviews, and facilitated several president/executive searches that have culminated in the successful hire of an individual having the professional background and personal characteristics to match the unique culture of each college.
+Dr. Bradley Ebersole has served as an executive search and board retreat consultant for ACCT for seven years.
+During that time he has facilitated 12 president/executive searches each of which resulted in the successful hire of an individual possessing the professional background and personal characteristics to match the unique culture and needs of each institution.

-For an institution involved in an executive search or board development, Dr. Ebersole, as a former community college student and president, brings in-depth understanding regarding the mission and operation of community colleges.
-As president he guided the institution, following a very difficult time, to a place of stability and well-being through improved strategies of communication, initiating a structured and comprehensive planning processes, and implementing a budget management system that was transparent and responsible, yet incented institutional advancement.
-The board of trustees was appropriately involved in this transformation as the end result of stability and advancement was their directive.
-As Vice Chancellor for Academic Affairs he was called upon to build a sense of institutional confidence and trust within a faculty body that was unsettled.
+For an institution involved in an executive search or board development, Dr. Ebersole brings an in-depth understanding of the mission and operation of community colleges.
+As president he guided the institution, following a very difficult time, to a place of stability and well-being through improved strategies of communication, initiating a structured and comprehensive planning processes, rectifying accreditation concerns, and implementing a budget management system that was transparent, responsible, and provided a foundation for advancing the college.
+The board of trustees was appropriately involved in this transformation as the end goal of achieving stability and advancement was their expectation.
+As Vice Chancellor for Academic Affairs, Ebersole was called upon to build a sense of institutional confidence and trust within a faculty body that was unsettled.

-Through his professional experience and personality as a listener, mediator, and problem solver Dr. Ebersole has demonstrated success at garnering support and confidence of boards and presidents as together they identify and strive to meet goals related to increased effectiveness and on-boarding, or in the critical process of quality executive recruitment and hiring.
+Through his professional experience and personality as a listener, mediator, and problem solver Dr. Ebersole has demonstrated success at garnering support and confidence of boards and presidents as they work together to identify and strive to meet goals related to increased effectiveness and development, or in the critical process of effective executive recruitment and hiring.
+He is thoroughly versed in all aspects of the comprehensive president and executive search process.

-Dr. Ebersole currently serves on the board of an HBCU foundation and is past president of a Rotary club.
+Dr. Ebersole currently serves on the board of an HBCU foundation, is chair of the Board of Trustees of an independent K-12 school, and is past president of a Rotary club.
 As a consultant for the Association of Community College Trustees he continues to actively contribute to the development of the community college mission.

+Bradley J. Ebersole, Ph.D.